 Stick To Staple And Affordable Meals

 While surviving the next four years or more on Ramen noodles alone isn’t ideal for your health and wellness, there are affordable yet healthy staple dishes you can make.
-Smoothies, cereal, oatmeal, granola bars, yogurt, eggs, or fresh fruit are all easy and affordable breakfast options.
+Smoothies, cereal, oatmeal, granola bars, yogurt, eggs, and fresh fruit are easy and affordable breakfast options.

 Sandwiches, salads, wraps, soups, and stews work well for lunch.
-As for dinner, stick to affordable meats like chicken and turkey, as beef and seafood tend to be pricey.
+As for dinner, stick to affordable meats like chicken and turkey, as beef and seafood are pricey.
 Fresh vegetables are always a healthy and cheap option.
-You can mix up your starches by incorporating things like potatoes, macaroni and cheese, pasta, quinoa, or rice with your meals.
+You can mix up your starches by incorporating potatoes, macaroni and cheese, pasta, quinoa, or rice with your meals.

 Free Products, Services, And Entertainment